Updated on: 1/24/2019

 What To Do If You’re In A Motorhome Accident

-Because of their sheer size and poor maneuverability, motorhomes and RVs can be prone to accidents.
+Because of the sheer size and poor maneuverability of these types of vehicles, motorhome and RV accidents are not uncommon.
 These massive vehicles also suffer from large blind spots and extended braking distance, which only adds to the likelihood of an accident.
 Operators of motorhomes also do not require special training or a permit, increasing the risk of a crash.

 A 2012 report by the Federal Motor Carrier Safety Administration stated that 75,000 were injured in RV accidents that year.